Twinkle at Highland Court, Kent

 WEMBLEY STADIUM

-The original Wembley stadium, known as the Empire Stadium, was built in 1923 to host major football events, and later, the 1948 Olympic Games.
+The original Wembley stadium, known as the Empire Stadium, was built in 1923 originally for the British Empire Exhibition, and later to host major football events, and in 1948, the Olympic Games

-It was demolished in 2003 and replaced with a new stadium in 2007.
-It seats 90,000, which makes it the second largest stadium in Europe.
+The stadium came down in 2003 and was replaced with a new stadium in 2007 which seats 90,000, making it the second largest stadium in Europe.

 The stadium is crowned by the 134-metre-high (440 ft) Wembley Arch which serves aesthetically as a landmark across London as well as structurally, with the arch supporting over 75% of the entire roof load.